eceltov/shed/README.md

 The second one is the `config.json` file located in `dev/volumes/Configuration/`.

 When running manually, the `.env` file does not need to be changed, as it will have no effect.
+Everything can be changed in the `config.json` file.
-In the `config.json`, to change the JWT secret, navigate to the `JWT` section and modify its `Secret` field.
+ - To change the JWT secret, navigate to the `JWT` section and modify its `Secret` field.
-To change the ports and the endpoint on which the servers run, go to the `FallbackSettings` section and modify the `controllerServerPort`, `workspaceServerPort`, and `workspaceServerUrl`.
+ - To change the ports and the endpoint on which the servers run, go to the `FallbackSettings` section and modify the `controllerServerPort`, `workspaceServerPort`, and `workspaceServerUrl`.
-To see debug logs, change `ShowDebugLogs` to `true`.
+ - To see debug logs, change `ShowDebugLogs` to `true`.
+ - To change the the client buffering interval, navigate to the `Client` section and modify the `bufferingIntervalMilliseconds` field.

 When running in Docker, the `config.json` file should only be used for changing the JWT secret and whether debug logs are shown; the `.env` file should be used for everything else.